On This Page

 16 | 04 | Not validated |

--1 | 98 | Unable to perform validation; no
+-1 | 98 | Unable to validate; no information

--2 | 99 | Service unavailable |
+-2 | 99 | Service unavailable. |

 Result Code | Explanation |